 To this point, our data has simply shown the aggregate number of occurrences for each number across all quarters.
 What the data hasn’t shown is some numbers are better to have in one quarter over another.
 For instance, you might expect a 0-0 to happen much more frequently at the end of the first quarter (because of a scoreless first quarter) compared to the end of the game.

 First Quarter: If you have an 8 in the first quarter, give up.
-In the last five years (over 1,600 first quarters of NFL football), there has been just two first quarter winners with an 8 (somehow the Vikings and Adrian Peterson scored 28 in the first quarter against the Cardinals this year in week 5).
+In the last seven years (over 1,800 first quarters of NFL football), there has been just three first quarter winners with an 8.
 In fact, when looking at the first quarter, unless you have a 0, 3 or 7, it’s not looking good.
-90.0% of first quarter scores have had scores ending in those three numbers, with 0 hitting 45.5% of the time.
-(And don’t celebrate if you have 2 or 5; 2 has hit six times and 5 hit five times in the last six years.)
+Almost 90% of first quarter scores have had scores ending in those three numbers, with 0 hitting 45.2% of the time.
+(And don’t celebrate if you have 2 or 5; 2 has hit seven times and 5 hit six times in the last seven years.)

 Final Quarter: In some pools, the end of game score pays more than the rest of the quarters.
-In these pools, the most valuable combos are 7-0, 3-0, 7-4, 4-1, 4-0 and 7-3.
-These six account for over 35.9% of the final scores over the past six years.
-2-2 has NEVER hit in the past five years.
+In these pools, the most valuable combos are 3-0, 7-0, 7-4, 4-1, 7-3 and 4-0.
+These six account for over 34.9% of the final scores over the past seven years.

 Super Bowl History

-Data from 45 years of Super Bowls tells much of the same story as the past six NFL seasons.
-The top six combos from 180 Super Bowl quarters are the same as our five-year data (with 4-0 tied for 5th), and again, almost two-thirds of the scores end in 0, 3 or 7.
-On the flip side, 18 combinations of numbers have failed to appear in the Super Bowl, including the three of the four that didn’t hit in all of 11-12 (2-9 was the exception).
-The number you certainly want to stay away from is 5 as it has partnered only with 0, 1, and 9 for winning combinations (not even 5-3 or 5-7 have happened in the Super Bowl!).
+Data from 46 years of Super Bowls tells much of the same story as the past seven NFL seasons.
+The top six combos from 184 Super Bowl quarters are the same as our five-year data (with 4-0 tied for 5th), and again, almost two-thirds of the scores end in 0, 3 or 7.
+On the flip side, 17 combinations of numbers have failed to appear in the Super Bowl.
+The number you certainly want to stay away from is 5 as it has partnered only with 0, 1, and 9 for winning combinations.
+The good news for 5?
+Last year in Indianapolis, 5 partnered with 7 for the first-ever 5-7 Super Bowl quarter (17-15 Patriots at the end of the third quarter).

 The most common Super Bowl final score combination?
-7-4 hit in five of the 45 years.
+7-4 hit in five of the 46 years.
 Interestingly enough, the NFC had the 7 each time.
-1, 2, 5, 8 and 9 have NEVER hit in the first quarter of the Super Bowl.
+1, 2, 5 and 8 have NEVER hit in the first quarter of the Super Bowl.

-While we can’t do the same type of combination matrix for individual teams as we have in the rest of the analysis, we can look at the Patriots and Giants most frequent scores this year.
-The Patriots have played 18 games (72 quarters of football), while the Giants played one additional playoff game for 76 quarters.
+While we can’t do the same type of combination matrix for individual teams as we have in the rest of the analysis, we can look at the Ravens and 49ers most frequent scores this year.
+The Ravens have played 19 games (76 quarters of football), while the 49ers played one less playoff game for 72 quarters.

-The Steelers and the Packers also may be more prone to particular numbers compared to what our five-year data would suggest.
+The Ravens and the 49ers also may be more prone to particular numbers compared to what our seven-year data would suggest.
 This table shows the difference between the historical average and the average for each team this year.

 So what does all this analysis tell us about this year’s big game?
 First of all it tells me I wasted multiple hours proving to myself that 0, 3, 4 and 7 are good, and if I get 2 or 5 I’m screwed.
-But based on the last four years of data, Super Bowl history and this year’s competing teams, I’ll go with quarter scores of NE 7-0, NE 14-10, NE 21-20 and NYG 30-27 in overtime..
+But based on the last four years of data, Super Bowl history and this year’s competing teams, I’ll go with quarter scores of SF10-3, Tie 13-13, SF 20-16 and SF 27-23.

 But really, I’d be just as happy to see an early field goal and a couple of first quarter safeties, no further scoring, and four winning 5-2 quarters.
 Good luck!